pyrddlgym-project/rddlrepository/rddlrepository/archive/standalone/TrafficBLX/README.md

 *upstream end* of the queue.
 This time will necessarily be <= 5 seconds.
 Therefore, with non-empty queues we can continue using the same ``flow-on-link(time)`` array-like object to record the inflows.

 The following image demonstrates this point.
+Note that the propagation time to the end of queue is estimated by summing the total number of queued vehicles and finding the space they occupy, so that the "queue line" used for estimating propagation time is obtained as a weighted average of the queues.

 ![Image of arriving inflows, with queues present](img/flow3_cropped.png)

+The preceding describes how new inflows are added into the "propagating flows array".
-In addition, to propagate the flows along the link, we need the concept of a sequential order on the time objects (a successor function like in Peano arithmetic).
+To propagate previously entered flows along the link, we need in addition to define a sequential ordering on the time objects (a successor function like in Peano arithmetic).
 We implement this using the boolean non-fluent ``NEXT(?ta,?tb)``, where for example ``NEXT(t2,t3)`` is true, but ``NEXT(t2,t4)`` and ``NEXT(t3,t2)`` are false.
-Using this concept, we can propagate flows as
+Using the ``NEXT`` concept, we can propagate flows as
 ```
 flow-on-link'(?t) = (sum_{?tb : time} [ NEXT(?t,?tb) * flow-on-link(?tb) ]);
 ```